Vatsim-Scandinavia/controlcenter/README.md

 To setup your Docker instance simply follow these steps:
 1. Pull the `ghcr.io/vatsim-scandinavia/control-center:v4` Docker image
 2. Setup your MySQL database (not included in Docker image)
-3. Configure the environment variables as described in the [CONFIGURE.md](CONFIGURE.md)
+3. Configure the environment variables as described in the [CONFIGURE.md](CONFIGURE.md#environment)
-4. Run the container
+4. Run the container and access it with `docker exec -it control-center bash`
+    - Run `php artisan migrate` to setup the database
+    - To ensure that users will not need to login after each time you re-deploy/upgrade the container, run `php artisan key:get`.
+Copy the key and set it as the `APP_KEY` environment variable in your docker configuration.
 5. Setup a crontab outside the container to run `* * * * * docker exec --user www-data -i control-center php artisan schedule:run >/dev/null` every minute.
 This patches into the container and runs the required cronjobs.
-6. To ensure that users will not need to login after each time you re-deploy/upgrade the container, enter the container and run `php artisan key:get`.
-Copy the key and set it as the `APP_KEY` environment variable in your docker configuration.
-7. Bind the 8080 (HTTP) and/or 8443 (HTTPS) port to your reverse proxy or similar.
+6. Bind the 8080 (HTTP) and/or 8443 (HTTPS) port to your reverse proxy or similar.

 ## Configuring

 To have Control Center reflect your division correctly, you need to do some tweaks.

-- Give your user admin access by running `php artisan user:makeadmin` inside your container and following the instructions.
+- Access your container with `docker exec -it control-center bash` and run give your user admin access by running `php artisan user:makeadmin` and following the instructions.
 Area need to be specified but can be any.
 - You can now access `Administration -> Settings` in the menu to tweak the most basic settings for your division.
-- You are also required to configure logic and datasets in the MySQL database as described in [CONFIGURE.md](CONFIGURE.md) with examples
+- You are also required to configure logic and datasets in the MySQL database as described in [CONFIGURE.md](CONFIGURE.md#database) with examples

 ## Using the API